latchbio/latch/docs/source/basics/remote_registration.md

 ...
 ```

-**Solution 2**:

-Try to use ssh-keygen again to validate the key.
+If you do have an identity file, try to use ssh-keygen again to validate the key.

 ```console
 ssh-keygen -l -f id_rsa.pub
 ```

 At this point, you should have a response indicating if the key is invalid.
+If the key isn't invalid, make sure the
+SSH Agent has loaded it (see above).

 ---
 *Still can't find a working solution for your issue?
 Please join our SDK support slack*